secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 Now that you've got all of your contract's functionality implemented, and the unit tests are passing, it's time to re-compile and deploy the revised version of your _Secret Counter_ contract.

-Use the `Secret Box workspace` terminal to run the following command:
+Use the `Secret Box Workspace` terminal to run the following command:

 ```bash
 ./scripts/create_secret_box.sh
 ```
 > The `create_secretbox.sh` script compiles the contract, uploads it to `LocalSecret` and then saves the contract ID, hash and address to
-`.env` files to be used in your `Secret Box workspace` terminal, the integration tests, and the `Simple Secret Counter` frontend.
+`.env` files to be used in your `Secret Box Workspace` terminal, the integration tests, and the `Simple Secret Counter` frontend.

 ## Running the Integration Tests